unidoc/unioffice/README.md

 ## Performance ##

-There has been a great deal of interest in performance numbers for spreadsheet creation/reading lately, so here are gooxml numbers for this [benchmark](https://github.com/unidoc/unioffice/tree/master/_examples/spreadsheet/lots-of-rows) which creates a sheet with 30k rows, each with 100 columns.
+There has been a great deal of interest in performance numbers for spreadsheet creation/reading lately, so here are unioffice numbers for this [benchmark](https://github.com/unidoc/unioffice/tree/master/_examples/spreadsheet/lots-of-rows) which creates a sheet with 30k rows, each with 100 columns.